 FACT 1: Not every seizure means a person shakes and jerks, nor is a person always unconscious during a seizure.
 Shaking and jerking while unconscious are usually associated with tonic clonic seizures.
 There are a range of seizures which have different side effects and can affect people differently.

 MYTH 2: Flashing lights cause seizures in everyone with epilepsy

-FACT 2: Around 1 in 100 people has epilepsy, and of these people, around 3% have photosensitive epilepsy.
-Photosensitive epilepsy is more common in children and young people (up to 5%) and is less commonly diagnosed after the age of 20.
+FACT 2: Around 1 in 100 people has epilepsy, and of these people, up to 5% have photosensitive epilepsy.
 Triggers differ from person to person, but common triggers include a lack of sleep, stress, and alcohol.

 MYTH 3: You can restrain someone during a tonic clonic seizure and put your finger in their mouth